lochhapu/data-structures-algorithms/linked-list-prac/README.md

 Make sure to initilize list to null when you make it, otherwise errors pop up.

-I will have to make an abstract list data type based on linked list eventually.
+I will make an abstract list data type based on linked list eventually.